mbotto2810/blur_filter/README.md

 The _doc_ folder contains the latex template that i used and the intermediate files in obtaining the document.
 The _src_ folder contains all the source code for the blur filter.
 The _data_ folder contains all the images.
 Feel free to add any .jpg image that you want.
-The out.jpg image there is the final result on the image.
+The out.jpg image on the parent directory is the final result of the filter.
 The default image that i am testing on is lena.jpg.
 The _parent_ directory contains this file, the Makefile, the test script with /bin/sh environment, a precompiled pdf in my machine if you dont want to run in yours and finally the original project assignment in portuguese.